kranurag7/killercoda-scenarios/devX/arkade/finish.md

 ## Thank you
-- I hope this was useful.
+- I hope this was useful and you learnt something new.